jmjuanes/siimple/packages/css/README.md

-# @siimple/styled
+# @siimple/css

-A tiny CSS-in-JS solution with the power of **siimple** and its configuration, mixins, and presets.
+A tiny and framework agnostic CSS-in-JS solution with the power of **siimple** and its configuration, mixins, and presets.

 > **Note**: this is an experimental package.
 API may change at any time.